General Lutheran Church: Theological statement

 The General Lutheran Church values the Lutheran Confessions as expressed in the Book of Concord, other works by Martin Luther, and the writings of Samuel Simon Schmucker as theological guides, and allows its ministers and congregations the liberty of conscience to interpret and apply the teachings of the Confessions.
 According to the Confessions, Lutherans believe, teach and confess that the Bible is the Word of God and that it is the "sole rule and norm of all doctrine."
-General Lutherans are free to view the of Book of Concord from either the quia or the quatenus perspective.
+General Lutherans are free to view the Book of Concord from either the quia or the quatenus perspective.
 Those who hold to the quia perspective believe the Book of Concord is a faithful exposition of Scripture.
 Those who hold to the quatenus perspective subscribe to the Book of Concord insofar as it is faithful to the Scriptures.
 In the case of ordained ministers and churches in GLC, the quatenus perspective holds only to the position on universal redemption.
 The rest of the Confessions are accepted as they stand.
 The denomination expect congregations and ministers to abide by the following set of beliefs: